 - Think of every update on social media as a mini-press release.

-- Do not speak as yourself on a company page, imagine that you are the Company Spokesperson.
+- Don’t speak as yourself on a company page; imagine that you’re the Company Spokesperson.

 - Never say anything negative or anger-inducing under any circumstances.